 The most important feature of any hiking footwear is that it must provide adequate ankle support.
 Rolling hills and uneven terrains are expected when you head out on a new expedition, so you should equip yourself accordingly.
 Let’s explore the fundamental differences between a proper hiking shoe and boot.

 There are a few classes of the hiking shoe, but the three primary styles are approach shoes, trail runners, and trail shoes.
 Nonetheless, hiking shoes have been growing in popularity in recent years.
 These trail innovations provide a great compromise between comfort and functionality, serving as a low-cut alternative with added flexibility.
+Do read our tips on how to select the top hiking shoes to keep you safe on the trail.

 Though they look very similar to regular sneakers or running shoes, they typically feature lugged soles to enhance traction and help you move easily over a wide variety of grounds, such as mud, sand, rocks, or gravel.
 Unlike sneakers, hiking shoes have a broad range of internal and external features to provide superior foot protection.
 They commonly feature durable upper materials and stiff construction to keep your foot rotation limited.